 Where do I get a parking Permit and how much does it cost?

-The permits can be purchased at the Admission and Records Office.
-Parking permits for Fall and Spring Semesters are $40 and $20 for Summer session.
+Parking permits are purchased online.
+Parking permits for Fall and Spring Semesters are $50 and $25 for Summer session.
 Daily parking permits may be purchased in Parking Lots B, C or D for $2.
 Please see the Parking page for detailed information.

 Is there any time that parking is not enforced?

 A "grace period" of two weeks is given during Fall & Spring semesters: one week prior to the start of the semester and the first week of the semester.
 During this "grace period" parking citations will not be issued to vehicles without permits that are parked in marked student parking stalls only.
 There is no parking grace period during Summer session.

 NOTE: Parking in 30-minute visitor slots, staff, and other restricted areas will always be enforced!

 What is an Ed Plan and where do I get it?

 The Ed Plan is your Educational Plan which shows you exactly what you need to take and which semester to take it in order to graduate as soon as you can.
 You can meet with a Counselor in the Counseling Office and they can help put it together.

 Where do I sign up for an Assessment Test?